-- (i) Dead, dying, or diseased wood, broken branches, and stubs. - (ii) Fungal growths and fruiting bodies - (iii) Rubbish, windblown or accumulated in branch forks. - (iv) Wires, clamps, boards, and metal objects, if removable without causing further damage and not part of a support structure that is to be retained. - (v) Other unwanted objects, e.g., tree houses, swings. - (vi) Climbing plants
+- (i) The majority of dead, dying, or diseased wood, broken branches, and stubs (the retention of some of these on native species is beneficial for wildlife).
+Ensure any retained dead, dying or diseased wood is done so safely. - (ii) Fungal growths and fruiting bodies - (iii) Rubbish, windblown or accumulated in branch forks. - (iv) Wires, clamps, boards, and metal objects, if removable without causing further damage and not part of a support structure that is to be retained. - (v) Other unwanted objects, e.g., tree houses, swings. - (vi) Climbing plants

-10.4. \TMCP01: Cutting and Pruning Generally
+10.4.
+TMCP01: Cutting and Pruning Generally

 - (i) Do not use chainsaws on branches of less than 50 cm diameter.
 When using handsaws, cut in one continuous operation to form a smooth cut surface. - (ii) When removing branches do not damage or tear the stem. - (iii) Keep wounds as small as possible, cut cleanly back to sound wood leaving a smooth surface, and angled so that water will not collect on the cut area. - (iv) When cutting, cut at fork or at the main stem to avoid stumps wherever possible. - (v) Large branches - remove only if unavoidable.
-Remove in small sections and lower to the ground with ropes and slings. - (vi) Dead branches and stubs - when removing do not cut into live wood. - (vii) Unsafe branches - remove epicormic shoots and potentially weak forks that could fail in adverse weather conditions. - (viii) Disease of fungus - give notice if detected.
+Remove in small sections and lower to the ground with ropes and slings. - (vi) Dead branches and stubs - when removing do not cut into live wood. - (vii) Uneaten branches - remove epicormic shoots and potentially weak forks that could fall in adverse weather conditions. - (viii) Disease or fungus - give notice if detected.
 Do not apply fungicide or sealant unless instructed. - (ix) Bark Damage - wounds - do not attempt to stop sap bleeding.
 Gently remove ragged edges and remove splintered wood from deep wounds as small as possible.
 Give notice if there is any liquid or flux oozing from apparently healthy bark. - (x) Cavities in Trees - Cavities should be investigated.
 Old cavities in mature trees should be left alone subject to health and safety audit.
 New cavities are likely to have been made by woodpeckers and may reflect nesting in which case disturbance is illegal.
 Where the extent of a cavity is not visible, there is also a risk a bat or bats may be present.
 Such cavities should be notified but no further action taken without advice from a suitably qualified ecologist.
 For new small cavities in ornamental species, where bats or nesting birds are obviously absent, rubbish and rotten wood should be removed.
 The cavity should be probed to find the extent of any decay and give notice.
-The cavities should not be covered. - (xi) Stack all wood arising from the works in neat piles in areas to be agreed with the ecologist to provide invertebrate habitat opportunities.
+The cavities should not be covered.

+(xi) Stack all wood arising from the works in neat piles in areas to be agreed with the ecologist to provide invertebrate habitat and reptile foraging opportunities, as per the Ecological Enhancements identified within Appendix 8.